exercism/common-lisp/concepts/equality/about.md

 The how the checking is done depends upon the types:

 - if the two objects are [`equalp`][hyper-equalp] then they are [`equalp`][hyper-equalp]
-- numbers are [`equalp`][hyper-equalp] if they have the same vaule even if they are not of the same type
+- numbers are [`equalp`][hyper-equalp] if they have the same value even if they are not of the same type
 - characters and strings are compared case-insensitively
 - conses are [`equalp`][hyper-equalp] if their elements are [`equalp`][hyper-equalp].
 This is done recursively.